 - Lennons Restaurant offers a relaxing, modern environment to relax in with great coffee and tasty bites like toasted waffles with peanut butter ganache and gelato or garlic roasted mushrooms with poached eggs and Persian feta

-- Wander down the end of the lane on Elizabeth Street to discover hidden favourite, Strauss, offering great coffee and a simple breakfast like poached eggs on sourdough and mixed grain bircher muesli with cacao nibs and fresh raspberries
+- Wander down the end of the lane on Elizabeth Street to discover a hidden favourite, Strauss, offering great coffee and a simple breakfast like poached eggs on sourdough and mixed grain bircher muesli with cacao nibs and fresh raspberries

 - Visit local favourite Felix For Goodness for their well-priced all-day breakfast, which includes caramelised roast pumpkin served with a poached egg, whipped feta and bacon on rye toast